 Employee Experience in Argentina

-The Global Employee Experience Report allows you to access workplace culture, employee engagement, employee happiness and employee wellness in Argentina.
+The Global Employee Experience Report allows you to access workplace culture, employee engagement, employee happiness, and employee wellness in Argentina.
 These four main indexes compose the overall Employee Experience Score that sets the ground rules for the future of work.

-Bases of Employe Engagement
+Bases of Employee Engagement

 Argentines value socializing.
 Family and social life come before work.
-Employees do not hesitate to share their social lives with each other and there is a high emphasis of employee wellbeing.
+Employees do not hesitate to share their social lives with each other and there is a high emphasis on employee wellbeing.
 Peer-to-peer engagement is very common, they get together outside of work to organize activities and enjoy being social in the business environment.
 Helping each other is high as company culture.
 There is almost no competition and internal pressure among employees that a positive atmosphere is dominant.

 Internal Communication and Employee Feedback Structure